RingCentral-Pro-Services/ivrorchestrator-docs/docs/media/import-new-media.md

 3. Wait for upload success.
 4. Click **Upload** and a success or error confirmation dialog will confirm final results.

-* If you recieve a success confirmation dialog, your audio files are now available for use as media files in IVR Orchestrator and your [RingCentral®](https://ringcentral.com) account.
+* If you receive a success confirmation dialog, your audio files are now available for use as media files in IVR Orchestrator and your [RingCentral®](https://ringcentral.com) account.

 ## Import Dialog Menu

 When you click the **Import** button, you will see the **Import Dialog Menu**.
-Here you can upload one or more files and the system will dispaly feedback as the file is uploaded.
-Errors will also be displayed here and the user can remove and uplaod again if an error is encountered.
+Here you can upload one or more files and the system will display feedback as the file is uploaded.
+Errors will also be displayed here and the user can remove and upload again if an error is encountered.

 * To remove a file after it has been imported, simply hover over the item and then click the **Trash Can** icon.